-- 1. Three months prior to an upcoming recruit academy update written recruitment plan to develop strategy for recruiting successful new members. - 2.
+- Three months prior to an upcoming recruit academy update written recruitment plan to develop strategy for recruiting successful new members. - 2.
 Evaluate past recruitment benefits. - 3.
-Develop a booklet for prospective members that covers our culture, who we are, what to expect from us and what we expect from members.
+Provide booklet for prospective members that covers our culture, who we are, what to expect from us and what we expect from members. - Develop prospective member booklet in Spanish.